Hi, I’m Janine

 She’s my accountability buddy — getting me up and moving, providing cuddles, telling me to take my breaks, and helping me stay grounded.

-Freya is a 6½-year-old rescue Doberman (with a little – or a lot of – ADHD, anxiety and trauma herself).
+Freya is a 6½-year-old rescue Doberman with a little (or a lot of) ADHD, anxiety, and trauma of her own.

 She loves soft, fluffy blankets, nature walks, and her favourite toy, “orange” (a ball, of course).